 3. Traffic Cost

-What is traffic cost and why is this important?
-Traffic cost tells you what you would have to pay if you were to run paid efforts based on your keyword rankings and it’s value.
-The metric is essentially a simple calculation of the number of organic clicks received for specific keywords multiplied by the average CPC (cost per click) of each keyword.
+Traffic cost offers you information on what it would cost to run paid ads based on keyword rankings and their value.
+It’s a calculation of the number of organic clicks received for each keyword multiplied by the average CPC (cost per click) for it.

-This is an important metric to monitor because you can make an estimated ROI on your SEO efforts.
+It’s an important metric to monitor because you can estimate the ROI of your SEO efforts.

 4. Keyword Rankings